 knowyourphrase.com - Meanings and Origins of Phrases

-A Greek fabulist named Aesop is believed to have lived from 620 and 560 BCE.
+It's believed that a Greek fabulist named Aesop lived from 620 to 560 BCE, and he has

-He has a number of written fables credited to his name, and today they are known as
+a number of written fables credited to his name.
+Today these fables are known collectively

 which is thought to have been written in 570 BCE, and this phrase is found within.